yuekaizhang/dynamo/docs/guides/dynamo_serve.md

 ## Creating an inference graph

-Once you've written your various Dynamo services (docs on how to write these can be found [here](../../deploy/sdk/docs/sdk/README.md)), you can create an inference graph by composing these services together using the following two mechanisms:
+Once you've written Dynamo services ([see the SDK](https://github.com/ai-dynamo/dynamo/blob/main/deploy/dynamo/sdk/docs/sdk/README.md)), create an inference graph by composing them together using the following mechanisms:
+1. Dependencies with `depends()`
+2. Dynamic composition with `.link()`

+See the following sections for more details.

-### 1. Dependencies with `depends()`
+### Dependencies with `depends()`

 ```python
 from components.worker import VllmWorker